cylc/cylc-doc/src/user-guide/running-suites.rst

-Polling may be necessary if, for example, a task job gets killed by the untrappable SIGKILL signal (e.g. ``kill -9 PID``), or if a network outage prevents task success or failure messages getting through, or if the suite server program itself is down when tasks finish execution.
+Polling may be necessary if, for example, a task job gets killed by the untrappable SIGKILL signal (e.g. ``kill -9 PID``), or if a network outage prevents task success or failure messages getting through, or if the :term:`scheduler` itself is down when tasks finish execution.

-To poll a task job the suite server program interrogates the batch system, and the ``job.status`` file, on the job host.
-This information is enough to determine the final task status even if the job finished while the suite server program was down or unreachable on the network.
+To poll a task job the :term:`scheduler` interrogates the batch system, and the ``job.status`` file, on the job host.
+This information is enough to determine the final task status even if the job finished while the :term:`scheduler` was down or unreachable on the network.